Hand / Eye Coordination activities for disabled children with behavioural and / or sensory difficulties

 Puzzles with pegs on them are often the best place to start if children don’t have full hand control.

 Move onto regular flat puzzles as skills improve.

 If you don’t have puzzles at home, find a good picture from a magazine.
 Cut it into large or smaller pieces which your child can then piece back together.

 Use finger paints to start getting cause and effect and develop hand coordination.
 Start with lines up and down and side to side before trying to go diagonal and lastly to get circles (which are more complex).

 In messy play this is good opportunity to make trails with fingers, follow lines, manoeuvre objects around etc. See messy play for ideas.

-Here are a selection of suitable Our Home videos for Leopards
+Here are a selection of suitable Our Home videos

 This video is suitable for mobile children.
 You can create the laser string quest anywhere in your home and make it as big or small or as easy as you like!

 The scavenger hunt is really simple and easy to set up.
 It can be adapted to suit any disability and household.